ligato/docs/docs/api/api-kvs.md

 # KV Scheduler

 This section describes the REST APIs exposed by the KV Scheduler.
-The URLs and sample responses (in some cases partial) were generated using the Quickstart environment.
+The URLs and sample responses (in some cases partial) were generated using the [Quickstart Guide][quickstart-guide] environment.

+Reference: [KV Scheduler plugin rest.go file][kvs-rest-go]

+!!!
+Note
+    `9191` is the default port number for Ligato REST APIs, however it can be changed using one of the [REST plugin configuration options][rest-plugin-config-options].
+Note that the [Agentctl][agentctl] CLI tool is another option for retrieving KV Scheduler system state.

 ---